Megan Thee Stallion & Tory Lanez Ignite Dating Rumors After He Posted Her On Instagram

 Megan Thee Stallion and Tory Lanez turned some heads on social media following their recent outing.

 According to Hollywood Life, the two artists were seen together on Thursday, May 21.
 Lanez shared a video of Megan and a friend on his Instagram account as they were hanging out at his house.
 Megan and her pal were sitting in Lanez’s kitchen with cups of brown alcohol on their heads.
-The ladies both wore tantalizing, yellow bikinis as Lanez recorded them.
+The ladies both wore tantalizing yellow bikinis as Lanez recorded them.
 Later, Megan posted the Fashion Nova bikini she was wearing on her Instagram account as she posed next to a balcony alongside her friend.

-Shortly after the video was posted on Lanez’s Instagram Stories, several fans wondered if the day outside meant the pair were developing a romantic relationship.
-In the video, the “Say It” singer was heard teasing Megan as she playfully rolled her eyes at him.
-Although they appeared to be comfortable around each other, many of their supporters took to Instagram to shut down the rumor.
+Shortly after the video was posted on Lanez’s Instagram stories, several fans wondered if the day outside meant the pair were developing a romantic relationship.
+In the clip, the “Say It” singer was heard teasing Megan as she playfully rolled her eyes at him.
+Although they appeared to be comfortable around each other, many of their supporters took to the platform to shut down the rumor.

 After The Shade Room reposted the video on its account, the fans insisted that the two are just friends and were simply enjoying each other’s company.

 “Chile meg can have friends.
 Next,” one commenter wrote.